-- Collection, organisation and documentation of test data
+- Collection, organization, and documentation of test data

 - Investigating abnormal testing results

 - Ensuring accurate records of all validation activities

 - Participation in internal audits and external inspections as required

 Becoming a Validation Technician

 There is currently an acute shortage of validation skills in the industry so it could be a great time to consider a mid-career change into validation.

 To become a validation professional, a Bachelor’s degree (usually in science or engineering, or something similar) is the typical requirement.
 A lower level qualification with accompanying work experience can be a realistic alternative though especially if that role involves reading P&IDs (piping and instrumentation diagrams) such as a high purity pipe welder or pipe fitter.